 Robin’s personal essays have been featured in The Washington Post, The Los Angeles Times, BuzzFeed, The Huffington Post, ADDitude Magazine, Brain Child, Mamalode.com, and others; anthologized in So Glad They Told Me (The HerStories Project Press, August 21, 2016); and performed live in national story salons such as Expressing Motherhood and Listen to Your Mother.
 Robin was recently selected as one of a cohort of L.A-based artists to be a part of the Mirroring Resilience Artist Intensive, funded by an Artist in Residence Grant through the Department of Cultural Affairs through the City of Los Angeles.
 She joined the faculty of UCLA Extension Writer’s Program in 2019.

-Robin’s circuitous author journey inspired her deep love of guiding others through the process of discovering and nurturing their writing ambitions.
-Her signature program, Heart.
+Robin’s signature program, Heart.
 Soul.
-Pen., has inspired students to launch one-woman shows, obtain literary representation, complete novels and memoirs, and have their work featured in major outlets.
-She coaches private clients in Los Angeles and beyond.
-Robin lives with her spirited family in Los Angeles where she writes about writing, the creative process, parenting, and finding inner peace (sort of).
+Pen.™, has inspired students to launch one-woman shows, obtain literary representation, complete novels and memoirs, and have their work featured in major outlets.
+She showcases the work of her talented students throughout the year at the literary event she produces, Heart.
+Soul.
+Pen.™ LIVE!, a live reading and reception.
+Robin coaches private clients in Los Angeles and beyond.
+She lives with her spirited family in Los Angeles where she writes about writing, the creative process, parenting, midlife, and finding inner peace (sort of).